Moisture analysis: Techniques used for natural gas

 Other moisture measurement techniques exist but are not used in natural gas applications for various reasons.
 For example, the gravimetric hygrometer and the “two-pressure” system used by the National Bureau of Standards are precise, but are not suitable for use in industrial applications.

 Color indicator tubes

-The color indicator tube (also referred to as the Draeger Tube or Stain Tube) is a device that natural gas pipelines use for a quick and rough measurement of moisture.
+A color indicator tube (also referred to as a gas detector tube) is a device that natural gas pipelines use for a quick and rough measurement of moisture.
 Each tube contains chemicals that react to a specific compound to form a stain or color when passed through the gas.
 The tubes are used once and then discarded.
 A manufacturer calibrates the tubes, but since the measurement is directly related to exposure time, the flow rate, and the extractive technique, it is susceptible to error.
 In practice, the error can reach up to 25 percent.
 The color indicator tubes are well suited for infrequent, rough estimations of moisture in natural gas.